1109akshatverma/Dashboard-in-a-day/MSSPL/create-and-publish.md

 1. You have completed the prerequisites.
 Please wait for 15 minutes before continuing with the next step.

-### Task 1 - Power BI Service – Publishing Report
+## Task 1 - Power BI Service – Publishing Report

 In this task, you will open a Power BI report, enable map visuals, adjust the mobile layout, create a workspace, and publish the report to the Power BI Service.

 1. Open **File Explorer**.
 Navigate to the **DIAD** folder, then go to the Reports folder by browsing to `C:\DIAD\DIADL4\Reports` in the LabVM.

 1. Open the DIAD Final Report.pbix file.

-   >**Note**: This file uses the same dataset that you used for the lab.
+   >**Note:** This file uses the same dataset that you used for the lab.
 We have added more visuals and performed additional formatting in the report.
 Feel free to explore the report.

    ![](../Images/pb8upd.png)